syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-install.md

    ![License Agreements Confirmation](images/Mac_installer_3.PNG)

-   > **Note** <br /> The Unlock key is not required to install the Mac installer.
+   > **Note** <br /> The Unlock key is not required to install the Essential Studio Blazor Mac installer.

 4. The Destination select wizard will appear.
 You can choose which disc to install the Syncfusion Essential Studio for Blazor installer on here.

    ![Destination select wizard](images/Mac_installer_4.PNG)

 5. The Installation Type wizard will appear.
-Click Install to begin the standard installation of the Syncfusion Blazor Mac installer.
+Click Install to begin the standard installation of the Syncfusion Essential Studio Blazor Mac installer.

    ![Installation Type wizard](images/Mac_installer_5.PNG)